solehudin5699/notes/docs/dev/docker/dockerfile.md

 #### ENV

 > Set the environment variable <key> to the value <value>.
 This value will be in the environment for all subsequent instructions in the build stage and can be replaced inline in many as well.
-Evv is usually for **coontainer needs**.
+Env is usually for **container needs**.

 ```dockerfile hl_lines="3" title="ENV"
 FROM nginx:alpine3.18-slim